martex-martech/Attendo/backend/README.md

 npm run server
 ```

 The server will start on `http://localhost:5001` (or the port specified in your `.env` file).
-The frontend application should now be ableto successfully communicate with the backend API.
+The frontend application should now be able to successfully communicate with the backend API.